Canadian Universities Financial Aid: A Brief Guide

 - Run laboratory sessions

-- Grade undergraduate student papers and exams
+- Grade undergraduate student exams and papers

 - Conduct study and review sessions

-- Not just that put together examples of your leadership qualities and excellence in any extra curricular activities.
+- Not just that, put together examples of your leadership qualities and excellence in any extracurricular activities.
 It makes your case stronger.

 University of Alberta:

-This university offers 5 centenary scholarships (per student) with a value of $20,000 payable over 4 years for deserving students admitted from Indian high schools.
+The University of Alberta offers 5 centenary scholarships (per student) with a value of $20,000 payable over 4 years for deserving students admitted from Indian high schools.
 As long as you get a GPA of at least 3.0, your scholarship will get renewed.

-Application deadline is March 1, so pull up your socks.
+The application deadline is March 1, so pull up your socks.

-Emily Carrr University of Art & Design.
+Emily Carr University of Art & Design.

 Indian students hold an edge here.
-29 Indian students holding a masters or PhD course at any university in this province can get a full tuition fee waiver.
+29 Indian students having a masters or Ph.D. course at any university in this province can get a full tuition fee waiver.
 They also offer scholarships worth $25000 for 10 Indian academically excellent Indian students who have already enrolled in a postgraduate or doctoral program at any university in Quebec.

 University of Toronto

-Financial need is a basic requirement for this international scholars program, which covers full cost of tuition with an allowance of transportation from and to home country, living expenses, books and other essential expenses.
-Be a good boy and as always the awards are renewable.
+Financial need is an essential requirement for this international scholars program, covering the total cost of tuition with an allowance of transportation from home country, living expenses, books, and other essential expenses.
+Be a good boy, and as always, the awards are renewable.

 For example, The Canadian Bureau for international education offers a range of awards for non-Canadians on behalf of many partners.
-The recipient is selected on basis of an essay highlighting the advantages of studying in Canada.
+The recipient is based on an essay highlighting the advantages of studying in Canada.

-The foreign affairs and International Trade offers scholarships like the Canadian Commonwealth Scholarship Programme (CCSP) and Government of Canada Awards Programme for research, student exchange and postdoctoral fellowship.
+The foreign affairs and International Trade offers scholarships like the Canadian Commonwealth Scholarship Programme (CCSP) and Government of Canada Awards Programme for research, student exchange, and postdoctoral fellowship.